cds-snc/digital-canada-ca/content/en/blog/posts/learning-from-the-people-who-want-to-use-our-reporting-service-but-might-not-use-it-now.md

 ## What have you learned about building a service that people don’t _have_ to use, but _choose_ to use, like a cybercrime reporting tool?

-Even though we’re building a reporting tool, reporting in itself is not a need for cybercrime victims.
+**Mel:** Even though we’re building a reporting tool, reporting in itself is not a need for cybercrime victims.
 We learned that, for victims, **reporting is a means to an end to get support, emotional reassurance, and guidance on how to prevent this from happening in the future.**

 There also isn’t a lot of education around cybercrime right now, which is challenging because you have to design for people who are experiencing a thing that they might not have the words to describe.